h-larsson/IMAM_TDDMRG/README.md

 ### Time-dependent quantities
 There are four quantities that are printed by default throughout the time evolution, they are dipole and quadrupole moments, Lowdin partial charges, autocorrelation function, and 1-particle RDM (1RDM).
-The 1RDM can then be used to calculate other observables not available in TDDMRG-CM which do not depend on higher order RDMs.
+The 1RDM can then be used to calculate other observables not available in TDDMRG_CM which do not depend on higher order RDMs.
 These quantities are printed at the sampling time points, which is controlled by `te_sample` except for the autocorrelation function, which is printed at every time step.
 Refer to the definition of `te_sample` below for the available options and convention on which time points exactly are the above quantites printed.
 The dipole and quadupole moments, Lowdin partial charges, and autocorrelation functions are printed into `<prefix>.mp`, `<prefix>.<n>.low`, and `<prefix>.ac`, respectively.
 Here, `n` is an integer starting from 1 that signifies the part number of the Lowdin partial charge files.
 There can be more than one Lowdin partial charge file depending on the number of atoms in the molecule.
 While the RDMs are saved in `<prefix>.sample/tevo-<m>` folders where `m` is a time point number.
 The dipole and quadupole moments, Lowdin partial charges, and autocorrelation functions are also saved into a numpy file, named `<prefix>.mp.npy`, `<prefix>.low.npy`, and `<prefix>.ac.npy`, respectively, for easier use in further analyses.

 By default, the time-dependent MPS is also saved at the time points set by `te_sample`.
 In the default behavior, or when `te_sample = 'overwrite'`, the MPS from the previous sampling point is overwritten by the MPS at the current sampling point (see `te_save_mps`).
 It is also possible to save the time-dependent MPS and 1RDM at a certain future time by using 'probe files'.
 Probe files must be named `probe-<n>`, here `n`n is the step number.
 As an example, at present, the time evolution is processing the 60-th time step, if the sampling time points coincide with, e.g. the 61st, 66th, 71st, 76th ... etc time steps (you will know which step numbers tje sampling will be carried  out when you list the content of the `<prefix>.sample` folder), and user creates a probe file under `<prefix>.sample` directory and name it `probe-66`, when the program reaches the 66-th step, it will examine the content of the probe file, and check if any recognized keywords are found.
 The only recognized keywords to be typed inside a probe file are `save_mps` and `save_1pdm`, which are to be assigned with true or false.
 For example, if `probe-66` contains
 ```